 In order to better understand those dynamics, we can take a look at this daily USD/TRY chart:

 However, one of the most likely factors behind those dynamics is the fact that there are significant inflation rate differentials between the US dollar and the Turkish lira.
-The fact of the matter is that the long-term average inflation rate in the United States is near 3%.
+The fact of the matter is that the long term average inflation rate in the United States is near 3%.
 At the same time, the average inflation rate in Turkey for the last couple of decades is above 10%.
-This suggests that one average, the inflation rate in Turkey is at least 7% higher than in the United States.
+So, this suggests that one average, the inflation rate in Turkey is at least 7% higher than in the United States.

 This leads to the constant shift of the purchasing power parity indicator for the USD/TRY currency pair in favor of the US dollar.
-This is indeed one of the driving forces of the long-term appreciation of the US currency against the Turkish lira.
+So, this is indeed one of the driving forces of the long term appreciation of the US currency against the Turkish lira.

 In fact, this dynamic is not strictly limited to the USD/TRY currency pair.
 There are many traders and investors who are puzzled by the fact that, in the long term, the major currencies generally tend to appreciate against the majority emerging market currencies.

 Well, one of the most logical explanations here is the fact that emerging market economies do have a higher inflation rate compared to the developed countries.
-Consequently, it is not surprising that this shifts purchasing power parity indicator in favor of the major currencies, resulting in the long-term depreciation of emerging market currencies.
+Consequently, it is not surprising that this shift purchasing power parity indicator in favor of the major currencies, resulting in the long term depreciation of emerging market currencies.

 Obviously, this does not imply that all emerging market currencies have to be in a long-term downward trend against major currencies.
-The reality of the matter is that several central banks, managing the emerging market currencies have managed to keep the inflation rate under control and avoid this type of currency depreciation.
-In addition to that it is also worth remembering that some countries have fixed the value of their currency to the US dollar or the euro, consequently they can have managed to maintain a stable exchange rate against the major currencies.
+The reality of the matter is that several central banks managing the emerging market currencies have managed to keep the inflation rate under control and avoid this type of currency depreciation.
+In addition to that, it is also worth remembering that some countries have fixed the value of their currency to the US dollar or the Euro, consequently they can manage to maintain a stable exchange rate against the major currencies.